Givry

 Grape variety 100 % Pinot Noir.

-Robe Beautiful, intense ruby red in colour.
+Robe Beautiful intense ruby color.

 Côte Chalonnaise en